yashsahugtx/PY-BUCKET/README.md

   py -m pip install --user virtualenv
   ```

-  4. Commands to activate virtual:
+  4. Commands to activate virtual env:

   - On macOS and Linux:
   ```